Mangu93/CCTopic/README.md

 # CCTopic
-Demo on Docker, Docker Compose and Kubernetes for Cloud Computing at Uni Wien
+Demo on Docker and Docker Compose for Cloud Computing at Uni Wien